Hey Everyone today we’re talking RV Trailer Tires vs Light Truck Tires For Travel Trailers And Fifth Wheels.

 How to Identified Special Trailer Tires

 St or special trailer tires are identified by an ST on the tire sidewall just before the tire size numbers.

 Primary Objective Of Trailer Tires

-The primary objective of trailer tires are to minimize sidewall flex, carry heavy loads and dissipate heat within the tire.
+The primary objective of trailer tires is to minimize sidewall flex, carry heavy loads, and dissipate heat within the tire.

 Heat dissipation is achieved by shallower tread nuts and special rubber compounds used to make the tires that dissipate heat better than passenger tires.